Explorer 6: First image of Earth by a satellite

 On 14 August 1959, Explorer 6 took the first image of Earth ever by a satellite.
 It was over Mexico at an altitude of approximately 27000 km.
-The image was a very crude picture of the north central Pacific Ocean, transmitted to a ground station in Hawaii over a 40 minute span.
+The image was a picture of the north central Pacific Ocean, transmitted to a ground station in Hawaii over a 40 minute span.

 ASAT test

 On 13 October 1959, an anti-satellite missile (ASAT) test of the Bold Orion missile used Explorer 6 as a target.
 The missile successfully passed within 6.4 km of the satellite.
 Launch took place within the Atlantic Missile Range Drop Zone (AMR DZ).
 The altitude, latitude and longitude of the drop point were 11000 m, 29° North and 79° West, respectively.
 Bold Orion successfully intercepted the Explorer 6 satellite, passing its target at a range of less than 3.5 km and an altitude of 252 km.

 Mission

-The satellite was spin-stabilized at 2.8 rotation per seconds (rps), with the direction of the spin axis having a right ascension of 217° and a declination of 23°.
+The satellite was spin-stabilized at 2.8 rotation per second (rps), with the direction of the spin axis having a right ascension of 217° and a declination of 23°.
 Four solar cell paddles mounted near its equator recharged the storage batteries while in orbit.
 Each experiment except the television scanner had two outputs, digital and analog.
 An Ultra high frequency (UHF) transmitter was used for the digital telemetry and the TV signal.
 Two Very high frequency (VHF) transmitters were used to transmit the analog signal.
 The VHF transmitters were operated continuously.
 The UHF transmitter was operated for only a few hours each day.
-Only three of the solar cell paddles fully erected, and this occurred during spin up rather than prior to spin up as planned.
+Only three of the solar cell paddles fully erected, and this occurred during spin-up rather than prior to spin-up as planned.
 Consequently, initial operation of the payload power supply was 63% nominal, and this decreased with time.
 The decreased power caused a lower signal-to-noise ratio affecting most of the data, especially near apogee.
 One VHF transmitter failed on 11 September 1959, and the last contact with the payload was made on 6 October 1959, at which time the solar cell charging current had fallen below that required to maintain the satellite equipment.

 The satellite's orbit decayed on 1 July 1961.

 A total of 827 hours of analog and 23 hours of digital data were obtained.